emenay/EasyAccessCounselor/README.md

    * Use the arrow keys to move to “Hosting: ”, press space to select and enter to confirm.
 * When asked what directory to use as your public directory, type `build` and hit enter.
 This will choose the build folder that was generated earlier.
 * You will then be prompted to configure it as a single page app.
 Type `y` for this option and press `enter`.
+* If asked to set up automatic builds and deploys with GiHub?
+Type `n'
 * If asked to overwrite index.html, type `n` and press `enter`.
 * The command `firebase serve` can be run to test the website before deployment.
 This will start a local server similar to running npm start.
 You can press `ctrl+c` in the terminal to stop the server.
 * After confirming the website runs normally, run the command `firebase deploy` to deploy the site to firebase.